Add end-user authentication to a Power Virtual Agents bot

 The failure path equates to any condition other than

 IsLoggedIn = True.
-In most cases this is because the user failed to sign in, used the wrong password, or canceled the sign-in experience.
+In most cases the failure path occurs because the user failed to sign in, used the wrong password, or canceled the sign-in experience.

-You should add any logic you might want to treat this case.
+Add any logic you might want to treat this case.
 As an example, we have provided options for retrying or to escalate to a live agent.
-You should customize this for your particular scenario and usage.
+Customize the failure path's actions for your particular scenario and usage.